SAT and TOEFL: What You Need to Know About Each Test

 TOEFL Writing

 You've read, listened, and spoken your way through this challenging exam.
 Now it's time to write!
-You'll get two prompts, one that's called an integrated writing task and the other labeled as an independent writing task.
+You'll get two prompts, one that's called an integrated writing task and the other labeled as a "writing for an academic discussion" task.

 Like with the integrated speaking task, the integrated writing task asks you to read a short passage and listen to a lecture or conversation.
 Then you'll get a question that asks you to summarize the main points of what you read and heard and perhaps compare or contrast the two.
 You'll get 20 minutes, and your response should be 150 to 225 words.